Questions? We've got you Covered

 Read through the information below for answers to our most frequently asked questions

 What's A Mechanical License?

-A mechanical license gives you the right to reproduce and distribute a copyrighted song on a permanent digital download.
+A mechanical license gives you the right to reproduce and distribute a copyrighted song.
 More info can be found here.

 What qualifies as a cover song?